podder-ai/podder-ai.github.io/v002/guides/04-environment-configuration.md

 - local: store Terraform state to local files
 - s3: use a S3 bucket storage of Terraform state

+Please prepare a S3 buctket for below settings
 You will be asked your environment setting configuration as below
 ```
 Terraform backend type (local, s3) [local]: s3